University of Sussex

-- The university also helps international students settle into Sussex life during Freshers' and Induction Week with a welcome talk, information sessions, and the opportunity to join campus tours, trips to London, and the international students' welcome party.
+- The university also helps international students settle into Sussex life through many activities during Freshers' and Welcome Week such as the welcome talk, information sessions, campus tours, trips to London, and the international students' welcome party.

 English Language Requirements

-- To be accepted onto most undergraduate courses, international students need an IELTS score of 6.5 overall (with at least 6.0 in each section).
+- To be accepted onto most degree courses, international students need an IELTS score of 6.5 overall (with at least 6.0 in each section).
 A small number of specific courses may require higher or lower scores.

-- The university also accepts other English language qualifications.
+- The university also accepts other English language qualifications, such as TOEFL (IBT), Pearson (PTE academic) and some country-specific English qualifications.

-- Please refer to the university website online prospectus for course-specific requirements.
+- Please refer to the university website for course-specific requirements.

 Accommodation for International Students

-- International students are guaranteed a place in university-managed accommodation for the first year of their undergraduate course, provided the university receive their housing application before the deadline.
+- International students are guaranteed a place in university-managed accommodation for the first year of their undergraduate course, provided that they choose Sussex as their firm choice on UCAS system and submit the housing application before the deadline.

-- University-managed housing is also guaranteed to full-time PGT (postgraduate taught) or PGR (postgraduate research) students from outside the EU who are studying for the full year, so long as they submit a housing application and prepayment of £300 by the relevant deadline.
+- University-managed housing is also guaranteed to full-time PGT (postgraduate taught) and PGR (postgraduate research) students from outside the EU who are studying for the full year, so long as they submit a housing application and prepayment of £300 by the relevant deadline.